 Later on at this point, every Yatri gives testimonial on how this Yatra has affected their; lives and a brief about what they presently feel.

-There is a strong connection between the Himalayan peaks and the lord Shiva; Kailash describes the Himalayas as the laughter of Shiva.
+There is a strong connection between the Himalayan peaks and Lord Shiva; Kailash describes the Himalayas as the laughter of Shiva.

 When you are inside the Amarnath cave, a pure ice mound is formed where water trickles down drop by drop in a slow uniform rhythm from the top till down.